RahulRamesh6/EZshop-Ecommerce-Blog/README.md

-# Django E-commerce with Blog
+# EZshop - Django E-commerce with Blog

 This is a Django-based web application consisting of two main sections: an **E-commerce Store (EZshop)** and a **Blog**.
 The platform provides a full-featured shopping experience with a catalog of products, order tracking, checkout, and more, while also offering a blogging section to share articles and updates.